BioSciResearch/optimus_bind_sample/CONTRIBUTING.md

 # Contributing
 We appreciate your consideration in supporting the development of Optimus Bind.
-The repository is well underway with a defined program outline, If you wish to contribute now is a great time to get involved!
+The repository is well underway with a defined program outline.
+If you wish to contribute now is a great time to get involved!

 ## State of Development:
 The current state of development and full listing of tasks can always be viewed at [Trello](https://trello.com/invite/b/V94BBx1d/4550ff50fe61eb27b8d304da57b00fe8/optimus-bind).
 Please coordinate with us on slack if you wish to contribute.